EOS-uiux-Solutions/eos-icons-landing/README.md

 To view the EOS Design System project, check https://gitlab.com/SUSE-UIUX/eos

-# Installing dependencies
+## Development guide

+### Install the dependencies

-`npm i`
+- Run `npm i` to install all the npm dependencies.

-# Generate the page

-Just like in any other iconic font, you need to add the Fonts and CSS files in your project:
+- Run `npm i -g grunt` to install Grunt globally in your machine.
+This will allow you to run `grunt`.
+If you don't want to install it globally, you can skip this step and run grunt with `npx grunt`.
+For that, you need to install `npm i -g npx`.
+More information about npx https://www.npmjs.com/package/npx

+### Build the site

-Running the `grunt` command will initiate the default Grunt task, generating a `dist` folder.
+- Run the `grunt` command to initiate the default Grunt task, this will generate a `dist` folder which will contain the compiled site.

-You can now open the landing page here `dist/index.html` or simply run `open dist/index.html`.

-Alternatively, you can open the extended version of the EOS iconic font, which includes the Material Design icon font by opening it from here `dist/index-extended.html`.

-# Developing the page
+- To view the site in your browser locally, you need to start a small server first.
+Go into the newly created `dist` folder with `cd dist`, and then run `python -m SimpleHTTPServer`.

+- You can now go to http://localhost:8000

+### File structure for development

 1- You will find the html, js, scss files under the `views`, `js` & `scss` folders.
 We strongly recommend that you have a look at our guideline on developing for the [EOS Design System](https://gitlab.com/SUSE-UIUX/eos/wikis/home#developing-the-eos-project).